ChocoShell/spanish-21-react/docs/process.md

 Each player has an active attribute but it is not being used right now.
 I passed it down from the PlayerContainer file and then it worked.
 It's a little clunky and I want this to be automatic so I think I will do that next.
 I also want to set the CSS to tell me which player is active.

-I should also add a casino table green fur background.
+I should also add a casino table green felt background.